 ovenfresh bread selection

 For this meal, service seemed a bit rushed before we landed.
 As I mentioned, service on board was fine, but not outstanding.
 It definitely lacked the polish of other airlines.
-Breakfast was preceded with another hot towel on a place, then a tray came.
+Breakfast was preceded with another hot towel on a plate, then a tray came.
 I wasn’t offered Bircher muesli, and the yogurt was just on my plate.
 Not a big deal.
 The fruit plate was fresh and tasty.

 Fruit plate from the breakfast service